Adaptive feature capture method for solving partial differential equations with near singular solutions: The Adaptive Feature Capture Method

 The accuracy of this initial solution $\tilde{\bm{\phi}}(\bm{x})$ depends on the solution's regularity.
 While satisfactory for smooth solutions, its performance degrades significantly for near-singular problems with steep gradients.
 This limitation arises because uniformly distributed partition hyperplanes and collocation points in the Random Feature Method (RFM) lack sufficient local expressive power in high-gradient regions.
 To address this, the AFCM adaptively increases feature function density and collocation point concentration in critical areas while preserving computational efficiency.
 The adaptation process consists of two key components:

 \textbf{Step 1: Feature Function Adaptation}

 We enhance the density of partition hyperplanes and the steepness of feature function pre-activations in high-gradient regions by adjusting the shape parameter $\gamma_{nj}$ and location parameters $(\bm{a}_{nj}, r_{nj})$, using the gradient norm $|\nabla\tilde{\bm{\phi}}(\bm{x})|$ as an indicator.
-We first uniformly sample $m$ points $S$ across $\Omega$ and define a probability density function (PDF) on $S$:
+We first uniformly sample a set $S$ of $m$ points across $\Omega$ and define a probability density function (PDF) on $S$:

 where $c_1 > 0$ prevents excessive concentration.
-From this PDF, we sample $J$ points via weighted random sampling (WRS) without replacement from the set $S$, with $\{\bm{x}_j^n\}_{j=1}^{J'_n}$ denoting points in $\Omega_n$ (note that $J'_n$ is usually different from $J_n$), where the weights for sampling are determined by the PDF.
-The feature functions on $\Omega_n$ are reconstructed via:
+It is required that $m\gg\sum_{n=1}^{M_p}J_n=J$ and $m\gg \sum_{n=1}^{M_p}Q_n$ to ensure adequate coverage and accurate estimation of the solution gradient distribution.
+From this PDF, we sample $J$ points via weighted random sampling (WRS) without replacement from the set $S$.
+This sampling scheme draws a fixed number of distinct points from the finite set $S$ according to the PDF without repetition: each point $\bm{x} \in S$ is selected with probability proportional to the PDF, and once chosen, it will not be sampled again in the same iteration.
+With $\{\bm{x}_j^n\}_{j=1}^{J'_n}$ denoting points in $\Omega_n$ (note that $J'_n$ is usually different from $J_n$), the feature functions on $\Omega_n$ are reconstructed via:

-where $\gamma_n$ is the initial shape parameter from Equations \eqref{eq:lossgamma}--\eqref{eq:optgamma}, $\bm{X}_{nj}$ follows a $d$-dimensional standard Gaussian distribution, and $c_2 > 0$ controls shape parameter variation to avoid numerical instability.
+where $\beta_n=\gamma_n$ denotes the fixed initial baseline shape parameter of subdomain $\Omega_n$, computed once in the initial iteration via Equations \eqref{eq:lossgamma}--\eqref{eq:optgamma}, and remains constant throughout all subsequent adaptation iterations. $\bm{X}_{nj}$ follows a $d$-dimensional standard Gaussian distribution, and $c_2 > 0$ controls shape parameter variation to avoid numerical instability.